hashicorp/vagrant-spec/README.md

-# Vagrant Testing Tool/Library
+# Vagrant Spec

 **Work-in-progress:** This library is not ready for general use yet and is under active development.
 The documentation will become much better once this is more easily usable.

-`vagrant-testlib` is both a library and command-line tool for testing Vagrant plugins, and is also used to test the core components of Vagrant itself.
+`vagrant-spec` is a both a specification of how Vagrant and its various components should behave as well as a library of testing helpers that let you write your own unit and acceptance tests for Vagrant.

 The library provides a set of helper methods in addition to [RSpec](https://github.com/rspec/rspec) matchers and expectations to help